Page navigation

 SubjectMale Female

 Typically, women are more likely to enrol onto courses associated with lower financial returns.
-For instance, the humanities, associated with lower earning potential than STEM subjects, are dominated by women, who made up 67% of all graduates in these subjects in 2019/20.
-Similarly, 64% of creative arts graduates reported that they were female.
-On the other hand, just a quarter of technology, engineering and maths graduates in this cohort identified as female.6,7 Looking at the salary data above, we can infer that this tendency to enrol onto university courses associated with lower earning potential contributes to the gap in earnings that we see between male and female graduates 15 months after graduation.
+For instance, the humanities, associated with lower earning potential than STEM subjects, are dominated by women, who made up 63% of all graduates in these subjects in 2021/22.
+Similarly, 62% of creative arts graduates reported that they were female.
+On the other hand, just over a fifth (22%) of technology, engineering and maths graduates in this cohort identified as female.
+Looking at the salary data above, we can infer that this tendency to enrol onto university courses associated with lower earning potential contributes to the gap in earnings that we see between male and female graduates 15 months after graduation.

 Does it really matter?